- Australia has a few popular cashback websites including Kickback, Cash Rewards and ShopBack.

 How much cashback will I get?

-In the case of Cash Rewards, you will earn an average of 5-7% back on your purchases.
-But the amount does vary depending on the brand.
+You will earn an average of 5-7% back on your purchases.
+However, the amount does vary depending on the brand.

 If you usually spend around $200 a week on groceries at Woolworths, you can save 5%.
 You need to purchase Woolworths eGift cards in order to enjoy these savings.
 While it might not seem like a lot, over the course of a year the savings can add up to a healthy $520.